Program Goal & Objectives

 For more information: http://myunionhospital.org/unionhospital/cancer-care-services-overview

 In 2016 we continued to grow and expand our opportunity for residencies with another new affiliate campus; Alyzen Medical Physics, Inc. headquarted in Paragould, Arkansas and currently providing clinical services to clinics in Arkansas, Missouri, Oklahoma, and Kansas.
-Their team currently consists of 8 medical physicists and 6 medical dosimetrists including 3 previous UK resident.
-Alyzen selects a resident from our graduate program every year.
+Under the direction of Chief Physicist William Weaver, the Alyzen team currently consists of 8 medical physicists and 6 medical dosimetrists including 3 previous UK resident.
+Alyzen selects one resident from our graduate program every year.

 For more information: www.alyzenmedical.com